urmee04/secure-web-portal/README.md

 If not yours: 404 Not Found.
 ```

+---

 #### References

-My primary resource for completing the lab was the code from our class lessons, [Bryan Santos](https://www.linkedin.com/in/bryandevelops/) code sugestions shared in slack.
+My primary resource for completing the project was the code from our class lessons, [Bryan Santos](https://www.linkedin.com/in/bryandevelops/) code sugestions shared in slack.
 Additionally, I used the resources mentioned below to deepen my understanding of the concepts and code flow

 - [mongoose](https://developer.mozilla.org/en-US/docs/Learn_web_development/Extensions/Server-side/Express_Nodejs/mongoose)